Find and Replace

 Find and Replace Text using Regular Expressions

-Use the other Replace method to search and replace particular character combinations by setting the Regex parameter as the regular expression pattern to find matches.
+Use the replace_regex method to search and replace particular character combinations by setting the regular expression parameter as the pattern to find matches.

 The following code example shows how to replace strings that match a regular expression pattern with a specified replacement string: